tn-aixpa/rs-deforestation/docs/howto/workflow.md

   }
 ```

-In order to integrate the pipeline with the front end UI 'rsde-pipeline-manger', the value of 'task' and 'workflow' keys are the two important configuration parameters that must be set in the in the configuration(config.yml) as taskId and workflowId.
-For more detailed information see [rsde-pipeline-manger](https://github.com/tn-aixpa/rsde-pipeline-manager)
+<p align="justify">In order to integrate the pipeline with the front end UI 'rsde-pipeline-manger', the value of 'task' and 'workflow' keys are the two important configuration parameters that must be set in the in the configuration(config.yml) as taskId and workflowId.
+For more detailed information see [rsde-pipeline-manger](https://github.com/tn-aixpa/rsde-pipeline-manager)</p>